 "Service Coordinator" means an individual who coordinates services committed for points under this Plan and provides referrals to residents for other resources in the community that are helpful to their quality of life.
-If points are claimed in TAB 17, the individual who is the Service Coordinator may not coordinate services for more than four Projects.

 "Set-Aside" means 1) a specific type of housing development category that the ADOH has identified as a priority for allocating tax credits; or 2) an identified number of housing units that the Owner will agree to be held for use by tenants with a certain level of income or by tenants in a particular group as described in Section 2.6 of this QAP.